 Road trip to a Hallmark-worthy town

 Ontario is home to some of the actual Hallmark towns that you’ve spotted on your TV screen masquerading as a wholesome American small town.
-That includes Almonte, Niagara-on-the-Lake and Huntsville, all of which get appropriately decked out for the winter season and make for the perfect road trip.
+That includes Almonte, Niagara-on-the-Lake and Huntsville, all of which get appropriately decked out for the holidays and make for the perfect road trip.

 Toronto’s free outdoor rinks are open and thriving thanks to the colder weather!
 Rent skates or grab your own and enjoy the feeling of gliding across the ice (and then warming up with a hot drink afterwards).